tshepang/blog/content/Safe House (2012).md

 South Africa.
 Other than that fresh setting, there is nothing new at all about the story.

-There is at least one inaccuracy\... the train service shown is used almost exclusively by the poorer among city people in that country of mine.
+There is at least one inaccuracy... the train service shown is used almost exclusively by the poorer among city people in that country of mine.